 During prayer I saw myself in a river.
-It was a fast moving river and I knew it was also very deep so I had no need to worry about hitting nay rocks beneath me.
-I could see that I my feet sticking out of the water, which told me I was relaxed.
-I was in complete peace as I swiftly carried downstream wherever the river planned on taking me.
+It was a fast moving river and I knew it was also very deep so I had no need to worry about hitting any rocks beneath me.
+I could see that my feet were sticking out of the water, which told me I was relaxed.
+I had complete peace as I was swiftly being carried downstream wherever the river planned on taking me.

 Then I realized that I didn’t know where I was going.
 I also knew that I could get out of the river and walk the banks and by doing so I could reach the same destination.
-If I chose to do that I would be able to see where I was headed much easier but it would take much longer and it would be in my own strength and I would be sure to get tired and thirsy much more quickly and much more often than if I remained in the fiver and trusted where it was taking me.
+If I chose to do that I would be able to see where I was headed much easier, but it would take much longer and it would be in my own strength.
+I was also sure to get tired and thirsty much more quickly and much more often if I did that, than if I remained in the river and trusted where it was taking me.

 Then the Lord told me that the river represented the Holy Spirit.
-I must learn to stay in the river, (trust His guiding me,) if I truly desired to see Him use me for His work here in the earth.
+I must learn to stay in the river, (trust His guiding me,) if I truly desire to see Him use me for His work here on earth.

 “Without vision the people perish.”

-On our trip to Niagara Falls we learned of the history of the Niagara River.
+One year Ana and I took a trip to Niagara Falls.
+While we were there we learned of the history of the Niagara River.
 We quickly saw that God was using this river to show us the vision for our gathering “The River”.
 After arriving in Niagara we were amazed to learn of the zip code, 14302.

 The first railway in North America:

-Before the invention of the railway necessities had to be moved manually by the strength of men and animals.
+Before the invention of the railway, necessities had to be moved manually by the strength of men and animals.
 The construction of the railway enabled those same necessities to be moved much faster and with more ease.
-The railway was also the modle that would lead to the railroad which eventually brough our nation together.
-The railroad also brough great wealth to many who were connected to it and even enable the Union to overpower the confederacy and help end slavery.
+The railway was also the model that would lead to the railroad which eventually brought our nation together.
+The railroad also brought great wealth to many who were connected to it and even enabled the Union to overpower the confederacy and help end slavery.